drkameleon/tabular.art/README.md

 ### How do I use it?

-Simply `import` it and use any of the provided helper functions:
+Simply `import` it and use any of the provided helper functions, mainly `tabular`

+> [!TIP]
+> The code below generates the exact same tables
+> you may see in the screenshot above^ :wink:

 ```red
 import "tabular"!